LittleFool/fuelrats-dispatch-aliases/README.md

 ### Revolution-IRC

 Make a backup within the App `Settings -> Backup -> Create a new backup`.
-Repalce the `command_aliases.json` file inside the `.zip` file with the `revolution-irc/command_aliases.json` file from this repository.
+Replace the `command_aliases.json` file inside the `.zip` file with the `revolution-irc/command_aliases.json` file from this repository.
 Restore the modified `.zip` file in the App `Settings -> Backup -> Restore a backup`

 ### The Lounge